zhouyx911/DeepCIP/README.md

 ```
 For more details, see https://github.com/ViennaRNA/ViennaRNA

+## Seqkit installation
+DeepCIP relies on Seqkit to process RNA sequences (eg. subsequence segmentation)
+You can download Seqkit from https://bioinf.shenwei.me/seqkit/download/

 ## Installation of DeepCIP and its environment
 First, download the repository and create the environment.
 ```